 'Adornments' by Carla van de Puttelaar

-The beautiful photography exhibition 'Adornments' by Dutch artist, Carla van de Puttelaar, is currently on display at the Fox Talbot Museum.
+The beautiful photography exhibition 'Adornments' by Dutch artist, Carla van de Puttelaar, is on display at the Fox Talbot Museum.
 Sadly the museum is currently closed; we hope these images whet your appetite to visit when we reopen.

 The exhibition’s title comes from an Ian McEwan quote, referring to nature’s ‘adornments’ – freckles, moles and skin’s individualities.

 The photographs themselves are inspired by the work of the Dutch Old Masters, particularly Rembrandt’s nudes, and the Fox Talbot Museum gallery has been painted a vibrant 'Dutch Blue' to reflect this.